ismaeljimenezmejias/dat515_project_personalgithub/7project/meetings.md

 # Weekly Meeting Notes

-- Group X - Project Title
+- Group 19 - Local Bike Marketplace
-- Mentor: Mentor Name
+- Mentor: Foroozan.E

-Keep all meeting notes in the `meetings.md` file in your project folder.
-Just copy the template below for each weekly meeting and fill in the details.

 ## Administrative Info

-- Date: 2025-09-19
+- Date: 2025-10-22
-- Attendees: Name1, Name2, Name3
+- Attendees: Ismael Jimenez
-- Notetaker: Name1
+- Notetaker: Ismael Jimenez

 ## Progress Update (Before Meeting)

-Summary of what has been accomplished since the last meeting in the following categories.
+Implemented the persistent database and finished the main logic of the web with the search and filtering options, the user account and profile (lacking authentication).
+Defined some goals.

 ### Coding
+HTML files in /templates.
+Changed Dockerfile and docker-compose.yaml

 ### Documentation